-The reason for this page is to help you deal with UC’s special tendency to create real barriers and difficulties for all claimants, but particularly for people living with a mental health issue.
+The reason for this page is to help you deal with UC’s particular tendency to create new barriers and difficulties for all claimants, but particularly for people living with a mental health issue.
 When you are facing difficulties taking in information or working through benefit processes, you may have an extra need for a benefit that is calm, welcoming, safe, reliable and that seems to know what it is doing.
 And too often UC doesn’t quite manage that 😦

 What is Universal Credit (UC) ?